cocos/cocos-docs/en/asset/bundle.md

 - **Q**: Does the Asset Bundle support the lobby plus sub games mode?<br>
   **A**: Absolutely, subgame scenes can be placed in the Asset Bundle and loaded when needed, and subgames can even be pre-built as an Asset Bundle in other projects and then loaded for use in the main project.

-- **Q**: Can the Asset Bundle reduce the size of `settings.js`?<br>
+- **Q**: Can the Asset Bundle reduce the size of `settings.json`?<br>
   **A**: Absolutely.
-In fact, as of v2.4, the packaged project is entirely based on the Asset Bundle, and the `setting.js` no longer stores any configuration information related to the resource, all configuration informations are stored in the `config.json` of each Asset Bundle.
+In fact, as of v2.4, the packaged project is entirely based on the Asset Bundle, and the `settings.json` no longer stores any configuration information related to the resource, all configuration information are stored in the `config.json` of each Asset Bundle.
 Each `config.json` stores only the resource information in the respective Asset Bundle, which reduces the size of the first package.
-This can simply be understood as all the `config.json` combined equal to the previous `settings.js`.
+This can simply be understood as all the `config.json` combined equal to the previous `settings.json`.

 - **Q**: Does the Asset Bundle support cross project reuse?<br>
   **A**: Absolutely support, but the following conditions must be met: